 Blessed Sacrament Cathedral was renovated to accommodate the new liturgical requirements of Vatican II, and Bishop Connare acknowledged the cathedral project, which was completed in 1972, as one of the more important accomplishments of his tenure.

 In September 1975, Bishop Connare was one of eight bishops and cardinals invited to Rome to concelebrate a canonization Mass for Mother Elizabeth Ann Seton with Pope Paul VI.

-An estimated 10,000 people attended Bishop Connare Day at Idlewild Park (now Idlewild & Soakzone), Ligonier, Sept.
-1, 1985, to close the celebration of his 25 years as bishop of Greensburg.
+An estimated 10,000 people attended Bishop Connare Day at Idlewild Park (now Idlewild & Soakzone), Ligonier on September 1, 1985, to close the celebration of his 25 years as Bishop of Greensburg.

-His resignation was accepted by Pope John Paul II Jan.
-20, 1987, and he was named apostolic administrator of the diocese until the installation of Bishop Anthony G. Bosco June 30, 1987.
+His resignation was accepted by Pope John Paul II on January 20, 1987, and he was named Apostolic Administrator of the Diocese until the installation of Bishop Anthony G. Bosco, June 30, 1987.

-Bishop Connare was born on Dec.
-11, 1911, in Pittsburgh’s East End.
-He graduated from Duquesne University Preparatory School and Duquesne University, Pittsburgh.
-He attended Saint Vincent Seminary, Latrobe, and was ordained June 14, 1936, by Bishop Hugh C. Boyle of Pittsburgh at Saint Vincent Basilica, Latrobe.
+Bishop Connare was born on December 11, 1911, in Pittsburgh’s East End.
+He graduated from Duquesne University Preparatory School, and Duquesne University, Pittsburgh.
+He attended Saint Vincent Seminary, Latrobe, and was ordained on June 14, 1936, by Bishop Hugh C. Boyle of Pittsburgh at Saint Vincent Basilica, Latrobe.